 You can lose personal connection (with the wrong tools)

 Writing can be challenging for those who don’t speak the same native language

 We’ve made it our mission to bring personal connection back to working async—when you record a Loom video, you record yourself, too.
 This simple but powerful feature means you can communicate async, but face-to-face, getting the best of both worlds.

 5 benefits of asynchronous communication

 Our Modern Work Report found that the average office worker joins up to 12 one-on-one calls per day and wastes one hour and 42 minutes each week on scheduling tasks.
-All that time adds up.
-In the U.S., $1.85 billion a week are lost on unnecessary meetings and scheduling tasks.
+In the US, $1.85 billion a week is lost on unnecessary meetings and scheduling tasks.

 1. Asynchronous communication is flexible

 More than half of surveyed office workers want more flexibility in planning their day.
 They want to be able to communicate on their own time.
 The best part about async messages is that no one has to rearrange their schedule to communicate—you can prioritize your time how you want.

 Plus, you’re not up against a multitude of synchronous communication roadblocks—different time zones, busy schedules, hybrid team communications, flexible schedules, and context-switching burnout.
 No matter how your team or time is organized, you’ll always be able to fit in a quick five-minute Loom.